Concrete SealerSeal the surface.

 Clean up tools and spills with Xylene, or lacquer thinner, found at your local home improvement store.
 Do not use paint thinner.

 Tip.
 The solvents in the sealer are flammable.
 If applying indoors, ensure there is no open flame including pilot lights, as the fumes may build up.
 Ensure you have adequate ventilation, using mechanical means if needed.
-If the fumes are not completely dicipated come nightfall, you may need to stay elsewhere for the night. ( The benefits of solvent based sealers out weigh the minor inconvienances of drying time.)
+If the fumes are not completely dissipated come nightfall, you may need to stay elsewhere for the night.

 Tip.
 Not all surfaces should be sealed because they look better in their natural flat state and the gloss from the sealer wouldn't do.
 Examples would be statuary, retaining walls, and the exterior concrete house slab sides that are exposed.
 These surfaces require no maintenance.

 Tip.
-If your project is outdoors, then you may want to use a grip additive to help with added traction, as sealed concrete is slippery when wet.
+If your project is outdoors, then you may want to use Clear Grip traction additive to help with added traction, as sealed concrete is slippery when wet, especially solvent base sealers.

 Tip.
 If your project is indoors.
 You can enjoy low maintenance, and scuff resistance that lasts for months by using our inexpensive mop on wax, which is not only less slippery than sealer alone, but keeps you from having to reseal as well.